The 10 most innovative health companies of 2020

 For giving therapists an affordable way to run a private practice

-Alma created a shared workspace, so more therapists can afford to have a private practice.
+Alma created a shared workspace, so more therapists can afford to have private practices.
 It also uses the power of its community to share knowledge and bargain with health insurers for better reimbursement rates, giving patients more opportunity to have their sessions covered.

 9. Northwell Health